 Product-led content marketing by Park+

-If you’ve read our content marketing case study on ClickUp or the Notion content marketing case study, you know by now that product-led content marketing is the new formula for customer acquisition and retention in the software industry.
+If you’ve read our content marketing case study on ClickUp, Notion content marketing case study, or the Marketo content marketing case study, you know by now that product-led content marketing is the new formula for customer acquisition and retention in the software industry.
 While some brands pursue this strategy aggressively, others strike a fine balance between traditional content and product-led content.

 Park+ too employs product-led content marketing tactics in its content, but very minimally.
 In this article on how to get a FASTag from one of the nationalized banks, for example, they also tell the reader how they can check their FASTag balance using the Park+ app.
 This is what product-led content is – very skillfully weaving your product into the narrative.